Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

-In the presence of noisy gates and decoherence, it would appear preferable to work with the exact $\bar \Pi^2$ operator, but the precision of its application is limited.
-For a given level of desired precision, tuning could be performed to determine the extent of the field basis and of the digitization required to ensure that the precision exceeds that of the noise.
+In the presence of noisy gates and decoherence, it remains preferable to work with the exact $\bar \Pi^2$ operator, but the precision of its application is limited.
+For a given level of desired precision, the digitization and extent of the field basis required to ensure that the precision matches that of the noise can be determined.
 This would require an iterative tuning procedure in which multiple measurements are performed, systematically increasing $\bar\phi_{\rm max}$ and decreasing $\delta_{\tilde\phi}$ until the results of calculations become stable.
 These may or may not correspond to a situation that satisfies the NS sampling bound, depending upon the magnitude of the noise.
 In Fig.~\ref{fig:HOa}, the results of calculations are shown with the use of the unimproved, improved and exact conjugate-momentum operator through QuFoTr with the inclusion of different levels of gate-noise.
-The noise is included as an offset to each diagonal element of $\bar \Pi^2$ after QuFoTr from a Gaussian distribution of width $\sigma$ in conjugate-momentum space\footnote{While this structure of quantum noise is acknowledged to be quite primitive, it is a simple model of issues expected in real quantum devices---in this case, a gaussian-distributed over- or under-rotation in the application of phases in conjugate-momentum space---leading to substantial theoretical considerations.
-It is expected that current research in error correction on small quantum devices \cite{Kelly2015,PhysRevA.90.062320,Nigg1253742,ChaoReichardt,1367-2630-20-4-043038,PhysRevA.96.032338} will allow quantum noise and decoherence to be modeled in a more accurate, architecture-specific way when designing calculations for quantum hardware.}.
+The noise is included as an offset to each diagonal element of $\bar \Pi^2$ after QuFoTr from a Gaussian distribution of width $\sigma$ in conjugate-momentum space.
 The value of $\bar\phi_{\rm max} = 5.5$ is chosen to allow for a precision of $\sim 10^{-12}$ for an ideal quantum computer for digitizations below a critical value of $\delta_{\tilde\phi}$.
 For a given gate-noise level, there is a value of $\delta_{\tilde\phi}$ below which smaller digitizations do not improve the precision of the calculation.
 The conclusion is that the error associated with digitization can be reduced below errors from other sources for an arbitrary number of low-lying energy eigenstates with only a small number of qubits.